stajichlab/AAFTF/README.md

 # fill in download procedure / add to AAFTF
 ```

-To run ncbi-fcs or ncbi-fcs-gx in AAFTF through singularit will need to have that installed in system or environment.
+To run ncbi-fcs or ncbi-fcs-gx in AAFTF through singularity will need to have that installed in system or environment.

 Notes
 ===========